ekoly/five_one_one_kv/README.md

 python -m five_one_one_kv.server
 ```

-With the server running, tests may be run with:
+With the server running, run the test suite with:
 ```
 make test
 ```

-More documentation coming soon.